0 Part Course |

 • What to include

-• Dealing with capitalised and PIK interest; dealing with accretion expense; dealing with hybrid securities
+• Dealing with capitalised and PIK interest, accretion expense and hybrid securities

 • Dealing with leases (IFRS 16)